SQL on FHIR

 View Definitions do not have sorting, aggregation, or limit capabilities

-View Definitions define only the logical schema of views, and therefore defer sorting, aggregation or limit operations to engines, along with cross-view joins.
+View Definitions define only the logical schema of views, and therefore defer sorting, aggregation, or limit operations to engines, along with cross-view joins.
 View Runners (described below) or future FHIR server operations may accept limits or sort columns as part of their operations, so users at runtime can specify what they need dynamically and independently of the definition of the view itself.

 View Definitions are not aware of output formats